Building and construction: Minimising the risk from COVID-19

 - providing and maintaining a safe and healthy work environment; and

-Employers must identify risks at the workplace, and where possible eliminate or minimise those risks.
+PCBUs must identify risks at the workplace, and where possible eliminate or minimise those risks.

 You must implement control measures to minimise the spread of COVID-19 and ensure that other measures to address well known work safety and health risks continue to be implemented (e.g. Safe Work Method Statements (SWMS)).
 This is the case even if implementing control measures results in delays to your project schedule or cause disruption.